6

 You don’t have to worry about walking around the uneven yard or driveway if you have a treadmill in your home.

-A treadmill offers a nice, comfortable walking surface year-round.
-So although a treadmill isn’t necessary, it can make things more convenient.
+So although a treadmill isn’t necessary, it can certainly make things more convenient.

-I’m always happy when my patients have a treadmill (or exercise bike).
 When they do, one of our goals is often to get them back to the point where they can start using their equipment safely again.

 Finding the best treadmills for seniors might be a little different than finding a treadmill for the younger folks out there, but it isn’t that much different.